 How the Test is Performed

 The health care provider will inject a radioactive chemical called a gamma-emitting tracer into a vein.
 This material collects mostly in the liver.
 It will then flow with bile into the gallbladder and then through the common bile duct to the duodenum or small intestine.

 For the test:

 - You lie face up on a table under a scanner called a gamma camera.
-The scanner detects the rays being emitted from the tracer.
+The scanner detects the rays coming from the tracer.
 A computer displays images of where the tracer is found in the organs.

-- Images will be taken every 5 to 15 minutes.
-Most of the time, the test takes about 1 hour, but it can take up to 4 hours.
+- Images are taken every 5 to 15 minutes.
+Most of the time, the test takes about 1 hour.
+At times, it can take up to 4 hours.

 If the provider cannot see the gallbladder after certain amount of time, you may be given a small amount of morphine.
 This can help the radioactive material get into the gallbladder.
 The morphine may cause you to feel tired after the exam.